57. Insert Interval

 Time complexity: O(n)

-will increase from 0 to n.
+The variable i will increase from 0 to n.

 We only iterate through the intervals once.